AdaCore/training_material/courses/rust_essentials/030_types_and_values/03_types.rst

 - Written as :rust:`()` for both the **type** and **value**

-  - Like an empty set, or empty box

   - When code seems to return *nothing*, it's actually :rust:`()`

 .. code:: rust